kubernetes/community/communication/slack-guidelines.md

 ### Escalating and/or Reporting a Problem

+The Kubernetes Slack has an integrated tool for reporting issues.
+It may be accessed by clicking on "More actions", the "`...`" to the right of a message, and selecting **Report message**.

+This will open a new dialog prompt where you may describe the problem.
+When done, it will send the reported message and your comments to **BOTH** the Slack admins and [Code of Conduct Committee (CoCC)].

+A Slack admin or CoCC member will work to resolve the issue or reach out for more information.

-Join the `#slack-admins` channel and alert the admins to the current issue.
-This is the **fastest way** to get an admin response with many watching the channel.
+If the issue has not been responded to in a timely manner, Join the `#slack-admins` channel and alert the admins to the current issue.
+Many Slack admins watch the channel and should respond to you shortly.

 As a last resort, or if the issue is private, contact one of the admins in the [closest timezone][admins] via DM directly and describe the situation.
 If the